-The emerging results from on-going analyses of artefacts recorded during a systematic rescue excavation of a typologically Late Mesolithic upland lithic scatter at White Gill¹ are compelling.
+The emerging results from on-going analyses of artefacts recorded during a systematic rescue excavation of a typologically Late Mesolithic upland lithic scatter at White Gill [Note 1] are compelling, with dated horizons in the late 6th millennium BC and early 4th millennium BC.
 The excavation provides unequivocal evidence of hearth features and burning episodes associated with discrete lithic knapping and deposition events, artefact associations with flat-stones, and a tentative structure.
 The early results reveal complex chaînes opératoires including the possible expedient re-use of legacy lithic material.

 populating a taskscape

-In addition, evidence is emerging for possible coeval site “pairing” suggested by lithic re-fits between neighbouring assemblages (better termed surface ‘collections’), along with three new radiocarbon dates and a full palaeo-environmental sequence, at Esklets, a few kilometres to the south in the proximity of a palaeolake².
+In addition, evidence is emerging for possible coeval site “pairing” suggested by lithic re-fits between neighbouring assemblages (better termed surface ‘collections’), along with three new radiocarbon dates and a full palaeo-environmental sequence, at Esklets, a few kilometres to the south in the proximity of a small palaeolake that was a body of open water throughout the Mesolithic (Note 2).
 The transport of lithic raw materials over considerable distances including the presence of finished Pennine chert tools, white flint from the south-east, and possible stained flint sourced from the Trent basin.
 Isolated lithic finds and possible caching events are also included, extending to the Glaisdale area where palaeo-environmental sequences – with posited periodic anthropogenic burning events – are also well defined.

 Rescue excavation of an eroding footpath has revealed in situ Late Mesolithic flint debris and tools, together with a full environmental sequence from the Mesolithic into the Neolithic and Bronze Age².
 Anthropogenic signatures are evident in pollen cores, demonstrating different degrees of direct and indirect impact on the landscape.